Virtualization-projects/rancher-labs-wiki/FAQs-about-Rancher.md

 ## Miscellaneous

+### My AWS instance is not showing the Rancher server UI, but the container is up and running!
+What's wrong?

+In AWS, you will need to check the security group that the AWS instance is associated with.
+In the security group, check the **Inbound** ports/protocols.

+These ports need to be enabled for Rancher Server to work.

+From the internet to TCP: 8080.
+This is the port that Rancher Server uses to display the UI.

 ### How do I upgrade my Rancher server and save my configuration data?
 Currently, upgrades are **NOT** officially supported between releases before we hit a GA release.
 Therefore, certain features might break in later versions as we enhance them.